 Nevertheless, there are three ways it would still be possible for the entire globe to adopt a gold standard.
 First, governments rarely if ever fully funded their monetary base with gold.
 For example, the US generally only kept less than half of its monetary base in gold.
 Under-funding the monetary base would help make a global return to the gold standard feasible, but it also makes a gold standard less stable because it causes financial panics when people start exchanging their paper money for actual gold thus further depleting the monetary base.
 When people know there isn’t enough gold for everyone and only the first people to exchange money for gold will actually get the gold, there are periodic bank rushes which cause economic collapses.
 The last time this happened was the Great Depression when the gold standard system collapsed for good (although gold was still used to help managed the fixed exchange rate system after WWII through about 1970 as will be explained shortly).

 Secondly, and most importantly, if the governments of the world started buying up the world’s gold to run our monetary systems, it would dramatically increase the price of gold which would reduce the tonnes of gold that would be needed for running the global monetary system.

 Under the gold standard, an increased demand for money would literally create more monetary base out of thin air by raising the value of gold.
-That would be great for the world’s gold producers who constantly lobby for a return to the gold standard, but it would still cause a tremendous waste of tax dollars to spend them on gold just to increase the wealth of people who are currently hoarding a lot of gold.
+That would be great for the world’s gold producers who are constantly lobbying for a return to the gold standard, but it would be a tremendous waste to have to raise taxes to buy all the necessary gold.
+A return to the gold standard would dramatically increase the wealth of people who are already hoarding a lot of gold.